MegaMosquito/atomicpi-oled/README.md

 git clone https://github.com/MegaMosquito/atomicpi-oled.git
 ```

-4. Cd into the repo, and build the container:
+4. Cd into the repo, and build the container (Note: if your atomic pi is running 20.04, edit the FROM line in the Dockerfile to use 20.04 too):

 ```
 cd atomicpi-oled